Fascism: Economy

+Historians and other scholars disagree on the question of whether a specifically fascist type of economic policy can be said to exist.
+David Baker argues that there is an identifiable economic system in fascism that is distinct from those advocated by other ideologies, comprising essential characteristics that fascist nations shared.
+Payne, Paxton, Sternhell et al. argue that while fascist economies share some similarities, there is no distinctive form of fascist economic organization.
+Gerald Feldman and Timothy Mason argue that fascism is distinguished by an absence of coherent economic ideology and a lack of serious economic thinking.
+They state that the decisions taken by fascist leaders cannot be explained within a logical economic framework.

-Fascism presented itself as an alternative to both international socialism and free-market capitalism.
+Fascists presented their views as an alternative to both international socialism and free-market economics.
 While fascism opposed mainstream socialism, fascists sometimes regarded their movement as a type of nationalist "socialism" to highlight their commitment to nationalism, describing it as national solidarity and unity.
-Fascists opposed international free market capitalism, but supported a type of productive capitalism.
+Fascism had a complex relationship with capitalism, both supporting and opposing different aspects of it at different times and in different countries.
+In general, fascists held an instrumental view of capitalism, regarding it as a tool that may be useful or not, depending on circumstances.
+Fascist governments typically established close connections between big business and the state, and business was expected to serve the interests of the government.
 Economic self-sufficiency, known as autarky, was a major goal of most fascist governments.

 Fascist governments advocated for the resolution of domestic class conflict within a nation in order to guarantee national unity.
-This would be done through the state mediating relations between the classes (contrary to the views of classical liberal-inspired capitalists).
-While fascism was opposed to domestic class conflict, it was held that bourgeois-proletarian conflict existed primarily in national conflict between proletarian nations versus bourgeois nations.
-Fascism condemned what it viewed as widespread character traits that it associated as the typical bourgeois mentality that it opposed, such as: materialism, crassness, cowardice, and the inability to comprehend the heroic ideal of the fascist "warrior"; and associations with liberalism, individualism and parliamentarianism.
-In 1918, Mussolini defined what he viewed as the proletarian character, defining proletarian as being one and the same with producers, a productivist perspective that associated all people deemed productive, including entrepreneurs, technicians, workers and soldiers as being proletarian.
-He acknowledged the historical existence of both bourgeois and proletarian producers but declared the need for bourgeois producers to merge with proletarian producers.
+This would be done through the state's mediating relations between the classes (contrary to the views of classical liberal–inspired capitalists).
+While fascism was opposed to domestic class conflict, it held that bourgeois–proletarian conflict existed primarily in international conflict between proletarian nations and bourgeois nations.
+Fascism condemned what it viewed as widespread character traits that it associated with the typical bourgeois mentality that it opposed, such as materialism, crassness, cowardice, and the inability to comprehend the heroic ideal of the fascist "warrior"; and associations with liberalism, individualism, and parliamentarianism.
+From 1914, Enrico Corradini developed the idea of "proletarian nations", defining proletarian as being one and the same with producers, a productivist perspective that associated all people deemed productive, including entrepreneurs, technicians, workers and soldiers as being proletarian.
+Mussolini adopted this view in his description of the proletarian character.